-Joseph Roth was an Austrian novelist, essayist, journalist, and publisher who was born in 1894 and died in 1939.
+JOSEPH ROTH (1894-1939) was an Austrian novelist, essayist, journalist, and publisher.
 An outspoken critic of Hitler and militarism, he moved to Paris in 1933.
-Roth’s novels, though basically conservative, reflect political awareness and skepticism.
-His best-known novels are Job, concerning the struggle of Eastern European Jews, and The Radetzky March, written in 1933, which is an ironic portrait of the decline of the Austro-Hungarian Empire and is generally considered to be his masterpiece.
+Roth’s novels include What I Saw, The Legend of the Holy Drinker, Right and Left, The Emperor’s Tomb, The String of Pearls, and The Radetzky March, an ironic portrait of the decline of the Austro-Hungarian Empire that is considered to be his masterpiece.